Interventional Radiology

 What is the difference between Integrated IR Residency, Independent IR Residency, and ESIR?

 Independent IR Residency is a one-or-two-year program in PGY-6 and PGY-7 allowing a diagnostic radiology resident who has successfully completed DR residency to further train in interventional radiology.
-This will replace the previous IR fellowship, allowing residents who became interested in IR later or who did not match into the Integrated Program to complete the requisite training and sit for the IR/DR exam to become eligible for the dual IR/DR certificate.
+This replaced the previous IR fellowship, allowing residents who became interested in IR later or who did not match into the Integrated Program to complete the requisite training and sit for the IR/DR exam to become eligible for the dual IR/DR certificate.
 Trainees who successfully complete the Independent IR residency and pass the boards will be identical in certification to those who complete the Integrated IR residency.
-RGH is currently offering one Independent IR residency position per year through the NRMP match.
+RGH typically offers one or two Independent IR residency positions per year through the NRMP match.
+Both one-year and two-year applicants are considered.

 ESIR (Early Specialization in Interventional Radiology) is a pathway that shortens the above Independent IR Residency to one year by completing a required amount of IR and IR-related rotations in the fourth and final DR year (think of it as a formalized mini-fellowship year).
-The RGH diagnostic radiology program has been approved for ESIR and has already internally selected one of our second year DR residents.
+The RGH diagnostic radiology program is approved for ESIR and selects one of our second year DR residents annually.
 If you apply and are selected for this program and successfully complete it, it shows that you have met minimum standards and requirements.
 Therefore, you are required to then complete only one year after separately matching into an Independent IR Residency (either at RGH or elsewhere).
 However, ESIR does not guarantee you a position in RGH’s or any other program’s Independent IR residency – you still must separately apply to this through the NRMP and match into a program.
 It is officially considered a second residency.
 Any DR resident in the RGH program can apply for the ESIR program during their second (PGY-3) year.

 Can I apply to the IR/DR program as well as the DR program?

-This year, in addition to our IR/DR position, we will also be accepting applications in our Diagnostic Radiology (DR) residency training program for 4 Advanced (A) positions.
+This year, in addition to our two Integrated IR positions, we will also be accepting applications in our Diagnostic Radiology (DR) residency training program for 5 Advanced (A) DR spots.
 We are approved for the ESIR designation available to diagnostic residents, which will allow ESIR-accepted residents to complete a one-year Independent IR Residency instead of the traditional two-year Independent IR Residency.
 Both IR/DR and DR program directors fully understand this and welcome applicants who have applied or are interested in both programs.

 If you apply to more than program and you are accepted for an interview, you will be specifically notified if the interview is for Diagnostic Radiology residency only, Interventional Radiology residency only, or for both.
 Please note that to be accepted to interview for both, you need to have applied separately via ERAS/NRMP to both the IR and DR programs at RGH.